behave/behave/docs/api.rst

    from behave import *

-Several decorators are defined by *behave* to allow you to identify your step functions.
+This imports several decorators defined by *behave* to allow you to identify your step functions.
 These are available in both PEP-8 (all lowercase) and traditional (title case) versions: "given", "when", "then" and the generic "step".
 See the `full list of variables imported`_ in the above statement.

 .. _`full list of variables imported`: #from-behave-import-*